 Rosetta - primary resource book

 The Rosetta spacecraft was sent on a mission to comet 67P Churyumov-Gerasimenko.
 Part of its mission was to deploy a lander, Philae, on the surface of the comet.
+This resource is also downloadable in the Welsh Language.

 The resource contains seven activities themed around the mission: